-Further information on beginning work on the certificate and on certificate requirements may be obtained from SGSC's European Union Studies representative, the Assistant Vice President for Academic and Student Affairs, or from the chairperson of the Division of Business and Social Sciences.
+Further information on beginning work on the certificate and on certificate requirements may be obtained from SGSC's European Union Studies representative.

 DIRECTED INDEPENDENT STUDY (DIS)

 Directed independent study courses are available on a limited basis.
 Permission of the division chair or the dean of the school and instructor is required prior to registration for a directed independent study.
 The following general guidelines apply to directed independent study courses.